pascal-cuoq/zlib-fork/tis-interpreter-tutorial.md

 Good, but not great.

-%%%
+---

-STEP 3
+# STEP 3

 The error we get means that tis-interpreter, when it puts all the source files together, sees two different types for the function `deflate`, and more to the point, the types seen for `deflate` are different because they use different definitions, in fine, for `struct internal_state`.
-Grepping for `struct internal_state` takes us to [this “hack for buggy compilers”](https://github.com/pascal-cuoq/zlib-fork/blob/a52f0241f72433b69fd558100a32d927d9571e20/zlib.h#L1740) that is only accepted by non-buggy compilers because they lack any sort of link-time type validation (in theory, having different incompatible types for the same external-linkage variable in different files is undefined behavior, but zlib's use of undefined behavior obviously works in practice with nearly all compilers, since zlib is used everywhere.
+Grepping for `struct internal_state` takes us to [this “hack for buggy compilers”](https://github.com/pascal-cuoq/zlib-fork/blob/a52f0241f72433b69fd558100a32d927d9571e20/zlib.h#L1740) that is only accepted by non-buggy compilers because they lack any sort of link-time type validation (in theory, having different incompatible types for the same external-linkage variable in different files is undefined behavior, but zlib's use of undefined behavior obviously works in practice with nearly all compilers, since zlib is used everywhere).

 We will simply define `NO_DUMMY_DECL` for now, although I wish that those with the buggy C compilers would have to opt-in to the ugly hack instead of the reverse.
 The commands invoking `tis-interpreter` become: